Chronicles of the Residuum: A Decade-Long Journey Through Sound, Story, and the Unexplained.

 Literary and Musical Influences: Building a World

 Rob’s influences are as layered as his music.
 “The main ones would be stuff that I read growing up, so Tolkien, Lord of the Rings, The Hobbit and some of his other stuff.
 So you've got the fantasy elements, epic fantasy.
-Alan Garner… his writing has a beautiful poetic quality to it.
+Alan Garner is another, his writing has a beautiful poetic quality to it.
 And I've always enjoyed the way that he describes the fantastical and these transitions that he has from the real world to other realms,” he recalls.
 Science fiction author Gene Wolfe and the world-building of Frank Herbert’s "Dune" also left their mark.

 Musically, Rob’s approach is one of hybridity.
 “I studied for a PhD in composition, which looked at musical hybridity and combining techniques and styles from different worlds.
-And, you know, that was an important thing for Chronicles residuum as well.
+And, you know, that was an important thing for Chronicles of The Residuum as well.
 But even though I studied it academically, it's always been quite an organic thing for me, just letting the influences filter through me naturally,” he says.

 Collaboration: Bringing the Residuum to Life

 The album’s unique identity is the result of collaboration with experts in sound, language, and art.
 “The collaborative aspect is really important.
-David Donaldson, he was the mixing and mastering engineer for the project.
+David Donaldson, was the mixing and mastering engineer for the project.
 The way that he was able to integrate the music and the narration was really crucial,” Rob notes.
 “David and Jessie Peterson… created constructed languages for the project.
 They've worked on all kinds of TV shows and films and they're really incredible at what they do.
 They created seven language sketches for the residuum.
 And a language sketch is like the basis of a full language.
-So it gives you the sound language and certain names and phrases.
+So it gives you the sound of the language and certain names and phrases.
 And this brought a real authenticity and realism to it”.

 The Haunted House: When Art and the Unexplained Collide

-One of the most fascinating stories Rob shared was how a supernatural experience influenced the album’s sound design.
-“This is to do with, there was a question about Escape from Port Fallen… So that track was the last track that was created for the album… I decided to try a different approach and I went to my acoustic piano downstairs to see what I could come up with.
+One of the most fascinating stories Rob shared was how a supernatural experience influenced the album’s sound design. “ Escape from Port Fallen was the last track that was created for the album… I decided to try a different approach and I went to my acoustic piano downstairs to see what I could come up with.
 And I'm playing around and I come up with this chord progression.
 And this is where things get a bit strange because as I come up with these chords, I started to hear this bell ringing from the other room downstairs.
 And I went and looked, and it was the bell on my daughter's bike.
 It must have rang about four or five times.
 Now the bike hadn't fallen over.
 There was nothing near to it.
 Nothing had hit the bike.
 I've got no explanation for it, but I took it as a bit of a sign that I'd hit on the right idea.
 So I went straight back to the laptop, played the chords in, found the sound that worked with it, and then all the other elements quickly fell into place around it.
 So it's one of those strange moments where art and the unexplainable cross paths,” Rob recounts.

 Perseverance and Hope: The Heart of the Residuum